 This definition is consistent with the federal Native Title Act 1993.
 It recognises that traditional fishing may vary from group to group, and that traditional ways of fishing evolve over time and may include modern methods and materials.

 Note: Traditional hunting of dugongs and turtles is not managed under the Fisheries Act 1994.
+Enquiries should be directed to the Department of Environment and Science and the Great Barrier Reef Marine Park Authority.

 Improving engagement with traditional fishers as part of the Sustainable Fisheries Strategy

-Information on how to apply for a permit to trial a commercial fishing activity
+Apply to trial a commercial fishing activity